Why Your Environment Shapes Your Goals

 A journal page filled with ideas.

-Creating A Home That Supports Your Goals
+Creating a Home That Supports Your Goals

-If You Want To Read More
+If You Want to Read More

-Create a small reading corner.
+Create a dedicated reading corner.

-Keep a book within reach.
+Keep a book within easy reach.

-Add soft lighting and remove distractions.
+Add comfortable lighting and remove unnecessary distractions.

-If You Want To Journal More
+If You Want to Journal More

-Leave your journal visible.
+Leave your journal somewhere visible.

-If You Want To Feel Calmer
+If You Want to Feel Calmer

-Reduce visual noise.
+Reduce visual clutter.

 Introduce natural textures.

-Calm spaces encourage calm thinking.
+Calm spaces often encourage calmer thinking.

-If You Want To Stay Focused
+If You Want to Stay Focused

-A workspace should support concentration.
+Allow your workspace to support concentration.

 The GridHaus Philosophy

-Customers weren't simply decorating.
+Customers weren't simply decorating their homes.

-They were planning.
+They were collecting ideas.

 Setting goals.